 The value is a number that is listed above the symbol.

-- Blanks and specials have no value printed on the die, and thus have a value of 0
+- Blanks and specials have no value printed on the die, and are considered to have a value of 0.

-Each side of a die has a symbol on it.
+Each side of a die may have a symbol on it.
 When a die is resolved, an effect is carried out based on the symbol that is showing on the die.

 Some dice have one or more blue sides with a plus sign (+) before the value.
 Sides with a plus can only be resolved at the same time as another die that shows the same symbol without a plus.
 While resolving, the plus value is added to the other die to create a new value.

 Example: You roll a +2 symbol.
 You also roll a 1 symbol,so you can resolve the +2 along with the 1 for 3 ranged damage dealt to any one character.
 If you had not rolled the 1 , or had already spent it, you could not have resolved the +2 die.

 - A modifier cannot be resolved by itself.

 The identification contains the set symbol followed by a number.
 Each ID matches a corresponding card.